WenqinSHAO/rtt/docs/path_analysis.md

 One might argue that it is still theoretically correct that the 2nd segment from 8 to 16 represent a IP forwarding pattern unique and different from its neighbours, which is true.

-However, according to the nature of network engineering/previous study (add reference here), networks tend to have some stable configurations that lead to a few dominant IFPs over time.
+However, according to the nature of network engineering/previous study (add reference here), networks tend to have some stable configurations that lead to a few dominant paths over time.
 That is to say, deviation from dominant/popular IFP is generally short living, sometimes not even able to present in all the Paris IDs.
-(Note, Paris IDs is sequentially scanned from 0 to 15, which takes at least 450min (30min * 15) to go through all of them for built-in traceroute.)
+(Note, Paris IDs is sequentially scanned from 0 to 15, which takes at least 450min (30min * 15) to go through all of them for RIPE Atlas built-in traceroute.)
 This rule of thumb justifies the observation that the later part of 2nd segment should actually belong to 3nd segment, as the IFP of later segment is fully repeated at least once and lasts longer than the 2nd segment, thus more popular.